Skip to content

 Tech Can Affect Your Health

-Many health issues African millennials are facing compared to older generation come up from growing up with technology.
+Many health issues African millennials and Gen Z are facing compared to older generation come up from growing up with technology.
 Spending too much time on your phone or device lead to a sedentary lifestyle.
 According to research, there is an established relationship between increased video gaming & TV and obesity.

 Too much use of technology usage can lead to depression, social isolation, lack of activity and high intake of junk food that contribute to weigh gain.
 In addition, working long hours sitting at a computer desk can lead to bad posture a major contributor to back pain.
 Staring down at a phone for long hours can lead to ‘text neck’ which research shows can lead to spinal problems.